“Thou shalt also be a crown of glory in the hand of the Lord, and a royal diadem in the hand of thy God.” -Isaiah 62:3

 - Lights in the Firmament (Genesis 1:14-19).
 These lights are the Fire of Gevurah, Judgement, that guide us.
 The Holy Spirit leads us, showing us the way.
 There are ups and downs, and so God has given us the Sun, the Moon, and the Stars.
 These are the ups and downs we all go through as our faith is tried.
 Every degree we rise to creates new darkness, challenges that God will guide us through.

-- Living Creatures or the sea and air are Born (Genesis 1:20-23).
+- Living Creatures of the Sea and Air are Created (Genesis 1:20-23).
 These living creatures represent the desires within us.
 These creatures are of Air and Water.
 These are Da’at, Knowledge and Chokhmah, Mercy; God the Father and God the Son.
 We grow in both Grace and Knowledge.

 - Bring Forth Living Creatures After Its Kind (Genesis 1:24-31).
 It is here that we, humans, are created.
 We’re now born anew.
 What then of these “animals?”
 Remember, God brings the animals to Adam to name in the second chapter of Genesis.
 We see these desires within us, and through Christ’s Grace we tame them.
 Everything God has given us, every desire, we may use to glorify him.
 Here too are we given the charge to care for the world that God created.
 This is both a command to continue to grow in Grace, and also to share the fruit of that tree and bring more souls to Christ, back to that God that created them.